craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 | Precounter Charm             |          |               |                   |

 #### Liquid Light / Flashpellets
-> A white brightly glowing liquid most commonly used and known as 'Flashpellets', hollow glass beads filled with Liquid Light and thrown or fired as a momentar
+> A white brightly glowing liquid most commonly used and known as 'Flashpellets', hollow glass beads filled with Liquid Light and thrown or fired as a momentary discombobulating flash of light.

-...
+While displayed, the liquid creates a radius of bright light for (G * 5)', and dim light for another (G * 5)'.

+When shattered, creatures within (G * 10)' make a DC (13 + G) Dexterity Saving Throw.
+If they fail, they are Blinded for the next G rounds.

 **Ingredients**;
 - XXX

 #### Suregrip
->

-...
+> A coarse grey powder used by athletes and daredevils to maintain a 'sure grip' on whatever they hold.

+When applied, for the next G rounds, you have Advantage on holding onto things.

 **Ingredients**;
 - XXX

 #### Alchemical Explosive
->

-...
+> A creamy white dough-like solid that violently explodes when agitated, inflamed, or otherwise magically activated.

+When activated, the substance explodes into a (G * 15') radius sphere that deals (G * (3d8 + 5)) force damage to each creature, object, and structure within the radius.

 **Ingredients**;
 - XXX

 #### Everlight Wax
->

-...
+> A translucent brown wax that burns cleanly and continually.

+When lit, the wax begins to burn, and does not stop burning until extinguished.

 **Ingredients**;
 - XXX

 #### Spellsmoke Wax
->
+> A translucent purple wax that

 ...